tartansandal/tartansandal.github.io/_drafts/makefile-aliases.md

-# Blog on Makefile for project command aliases
+Blog on using Makefile for project command aliases

 * Makefiles can be complex, but a simple usage can be powerful